 17) In Istanbul, I befriended a guy whose family owned a jewelry counter.
 (A super cool guy with some wild FBI-related stories).
 As it goes, he had to work for a few hours and invited me along.
 So there I was, a random Asian manning a jewelry counter in a shopping mall in Istanbul.

 18) Some of my favorite sounds in Turkey were times of adhan, or, the Islamic Call for Prayer.
-They are heard five times throughout the day, with music like summons that ring through the country.
+They are heard five times throughout the day, with music like summons that rings through the country.
 I’m not religious by any means, but these sounds fill me with so much peace.
 And I thought how incredible it was that these calls can give so much emotion to someone who knew not the meaning of the spoken words.

 In Istanbul the party city, morning adhan felt like a bucket of waking water.
 The mosques themselves have the same effect.
 My favorite bar overlooked the European side of Istanbul’s glowing skyline.
 The golden mosques were absolutely majestic against the backdrop of euphoric deep house and vibrating dance floors.

 Here it is.
 All the feels folded into a few hastily written words.
 For all the good, the bad, and the ugly, tomorrow is another day.